fuodorov/kenv/README.md

 It is particularly suitable for accelerating an electron beam in direct channels with solenoidal and quadrupole focusing.

+In order to use the KENV code correctly, it is important to read the [wiki](https://github.com/fuodorov/kenv/wiki).

 ## Algorithm

 The algorithm reduces to lowering the order of the Kapchinsky-Vladimirsky differential equations to the first and subsequent integration.